Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Models and Theory

 The FE estimator is the most popular method that estimates the slope coefficient in the linear panel regression and in the meantime controls the unobservable individual-specific heterogeneity.
 For simplicity let us consider the regression (\ref{eq:modelh}).
-Let $T_{h}=T-h$ be the effective sample size and $\mathcal{T}^{h}=[T_{h}]=\{1,2,\ldots,T_{h}\}$ be the corresponding index set, where throughout the paper we use $[q]=\{1,2,\cdots,q\}$ for a generic natural number $q$ to denote the set of positive integers up to $q$.
+Let $T_{h}=T-h$ be the effective sample size and $\mathcal{T}^{h}=[T_{h}]=\{1,2,\ldots,T_{h}\}$ be the corresponding index set, where throughout the paper we use $[q]=\{1,2,\cdots,q\}$ to denote the set of positive integers up to a natural number $q$.
 The FE estimator is

 where $\tilde{y}_{i,t+h}=y_{i,t+h}-T_{h}^{-1}\sum_{t\in\mathcal{T}^{h}}y_{i,t+h}$ is the within-group demeaned dependent variable, and similarly within-group demeaned is the regressor $\tilde{x}_{i,t}$.
-To conduct statistical inference about $\beta^{(h)}$, the standard deviation of $\tilde{\beta}^{(h){\rm \mathrm{fe}}}$ is calculated as
+To conduct statistical inference about $\beta^{(h)}$, the standard deviation of $\hat{\beta}^{(h){\rm \mathrm{fe}}}$ is calculated as

-where $\tilde{e}_{i,t+h}^{(h)\mathrm{fe}}=\tilde{y}_{i,t+h}-\tilde{x}_{i,t}\tilde{\beta}^{(h){\rm \mathrm{fe}}}$ is the estimation residual.
+where $\hat{e}_{i,t+h}^{(h)\mathrm{fe}}=\tilde{y}_{i,t+h}-\tilde{x}_{i,t}\hat{\beta}^{(h){\rm \mathrm{fe}}}$ is the estimation residual.
 We then construct the $t$-statistic

-where $\beta^{(h)\mathrm{null}}$ is a hypothesized value under a null of economics interest, and compare the value of the $t$-statistic with a critical value drawn from the standard normal distribution $\mathcal{N}(0,1)$.
+where $\beta^{(h)\mathrm{null}}$ is a hypothesized value under a null of economic interest, and compare the value of the $t$-statistic with a critical value drawn from the standard normal distribution $\mathcal{N}(0,1)$.
 For example, for a two-sided test with size 5\%, we reject the null if the absolute value of the $t$-statistic is larger than 1.96.
-Does the $t$-statistic based on $\tilde{\beta}^{(h){\rm \mathrm{fe}}}$ provide valid statistical inference for the true IRF $\beta^{(h)}$?
+Does the $t$-statistic based on $\hat{\beta}^{(h){\rm \mathrm{fe}}}$ provide valid statistical inference for the true IRF $\beta^{(h)}$?
 This question is complicated by the within-group transformation in the dynamic setting.